List of Di-Gata Defenders characters: Malco

-Later, his spirit was sacrificed to allow Nazmul to merge with him.
-This created a being of incomprehensible power in both physical strength, armor (the shields), and spiritual power.
-However, Seth was able to separate his body from Nazmul using the Nova Stone's other power (Nova Prison).
-Malco was believed to have died (as seen falling into a pit), but this idea proved false when the Defenders were following Rion to his home.
-He and Flinch follow them and manage to steal the Nova Stone, in hopes of freeing Nazmul.
-He tried casting it and anything else to free his master but had no success, until they acquired Brim.
+Later, his spirit was sacrificed to allow Nazmul to merge with him, but Seth was able to separate his body from Nazmul using the Nova Stone's Nova Prison.
+Malco was believed to have died after falling into a pit.
+This proves to be false as the Defenders were following Rion to his home, he and Flinch follow them and manage to steal the Nova Stone in hopes of freeing Nazmul.
+However, they are unsuccessful until acquiring Brim.

-After freeing Nazmul, he offers himself to become the host body for Nazmul after being denied Flinch and Brim.
-Nazmul saps most of his physical strength and throws Malco off the cliff.
+After freeing Nazmul, he offers himself to become his host body for Nazmul, but Nazmul saps most of his strength and throws Malco off a cliff.
 He is found by the Ethos Emissaries, as he still has life within him.
-The Ethos Emissaries take control of him, restoring his power and giving him the ability to speak, but making him tainted in color, gain corrupted power, and the sigil designs on his body are now purple.
-He took the Orb of Ogama-Yan to find the Five icons, to restore the Celestial Abyss, which can open another portal to the Dark Realm.
-When Malco was trying to control Si'i he was knocked out cold and the Ethos emissaries were able to stop him and say that once they have control over Rados they will have no use for Malco.
-Malco then very weak walks over to Flinch and tells him that the Ethos are controlling him before the Ethos regain control of him.
-At the series finale, Malco finally managed to expel the Ethos and for his defiance, they killed him.
+The Ethos Emissaries take control of him, restoring his power and giving him the ability to speak at the cost of corrupting him.
+He took the Orb of Ogama-Yan to find the Five icons and restore the Celestial Abyss, which can open another portal to the Dark Realm.
+When Malco was trying to control Si'i, he was knocked unconscious and the Ethos Emissaries were able to stop him, saying that Malco will not be of use to them once they have control of Rados.
+Malco tells Flinch that the Ethos are controlling him before the Ethos regain control.
+In the series finale, Malco expels the Ethos, but is killed by them for his defiance.

-Malco specializes in Yin and Dako sigils, and his spells are all about powerful attacks which range from dark flames to meteors to a swarm of locusts.
+Malco specializes in Yin and Dako sigils, and his spells specialize in powerful attacks which range from dark flames to meteors to a swarm of locusts.
 He has no Guardian.

-Malco is voiced by Martin Roach.